 TOYOTA MIRAI FCEV

 Mirai means “Future” in Japanese.
 The Toyota Mirai includes an optional “Power Take-off” which is a DC adapter in the boot that allows the owner to draw power off of the fuel cell powering his home in emergency situations.
-The Mirai can provide 60kWh on a full charge, which is about two days of power at the US average household energy consumption of 30kWH
+The Mirai is equipped with V2G (Vehicle to Grid) and can provide 60kWh on a full charge, which is about two days of power at the US average household energy consumption of 30kWH.

 The solid-polymer electrolyte fuel cell itself was developed in-house by Toyota and is comprised of 370 cells, each weighing 102 grams and measuring 1.34 mm in thickness.
 The fuel cell does not need a humidifier, thanks to internal water circulation.